memobc/paper-orbitfmri/README.md

 This repository includes scripts and data for the following paper:

-**Cooper, R. & Ritchey, M. (pre-print).
-Cortico-hippocampal network connections support the multidimensional quality of episodic memory.** (add link to preprint)
+**Cooper, R. & Ritchey, M. (preprint).
+Cortico-hippocampal network connections support the multidimensional quality of episodic memory.** (add bioArxiv link)

 # Abstract